 Michael Kopec, CDM, CFPP

 Michael Kopec, CDM, CFPP, is passionate about what he does as a CDM, CFPP.
-He cares deeply about his residents and is dedicated and supportive of his staff and continually seeks out advanced training for his own personal growth and development as a CDM, CFPP, specifically related to leadership.
-He is well respected and often invited to participate in projects, events, and education sessions in his facility as well as his community.
+He cares deeply about his residents and is dedicated and supportive of his staff.
+As a servant leader and as a CDM, CFPP, he continually seeks out advanced training and development, specifically related to leadership.

 View Michael's Acceptance Speech